Help for living expenses from your town in New Hampshire

 It varies greatly, but the coverage is fairly extensive.
 Cities and towns are required by the state law to provide financial assistance for basic necessities such as rent expenses, food, shelter, mortgage payments, utility bills, heat, lights, gas bills, water, necessary clothing, transportation and medical prescriptions.
 In addition, basic telephone service may be paid by the program as well if the service is necessary for health and safety reasons of the town resident.

 What is not as well known is the fact that Senate Bill One requires that towns must also help with paying for so called "maintenance" items.
-This includes many goods such as paper products, diapers, household supplies, baby food, etc. Those goods are often not covered by SNAP food stamps, and they can be expesive to buy on a monthly basis.
+This includes many goods such as paper products, diapers, household supplies, baby food, etc. Those goods are often not covered by SNAP food stamps, and they can be expensive to buy on a monthly basis.
+But there are some items paid for by food assistance that families may not be aware of, and learn about stuff that SNAP will pay for.

 Towns should also be responsible for paying security deposits, both on a home and utility service, if it is necessary to obtain housing.
 In addition, if someone has a necessary medical expense or cost, the town should also be obligated to pay that bill if there is no other way for the resident to obtain essential medical or health care services.

-Mortgage help may also be provided by law RSA 165, or Senate Bill One.
+Mortgage help from a local NH town or city may also be provided by law RSA 165, or Senate Bill One.
 If the person or individuals lives in their own home and if they qualify for assistance from this program, then the town should help with paying a portion of the mortgage.
 The local government also will need to provide for other payments that may be necessary to stop a foreclosure of the home.

 New Hampshire state law does allow the city or town to put a lien on your house and any land you own for the amount of mortgage or general housing assistance given to the homeowner.
 However, if the person later repay the town, officials will remove the lien from your home.
 In addition, the town can also refer you to other New Hampshire mortgage programs.